 We help buying groups, wholesale distributors, and retailers protect margin, accelerate cash flow and reduce risk in their trading agreements.
-Using DealTrack, our market-leading rebate management software, clients typically manage between £100m and £30bn of rebatable purchases annually.
+Using Enable, the market-leading rebate management software, clients typically manage between £100m and £30bn of rebatable purchases annually.

 The complexities involved in retrospective payments on trade agreements and the sheer volume of these contracts, are often difficult to model in manual systems such as spreadsheets and basic accounting software.
 Organizations opting to calculate, forecast and accrue rebate income in this way leave themselves at risk of inaccuracies, missed opportunities and supplier disputes.

 Rebate management software meets these problems head on, by removing the risks associated with manual processes and delivering a streamlined process that handles complex trade agreements in the following ways.

 What problems are solved by rebate management?

 Sophisticated rebate management software excels where basic accounting packages and spreadsheets fall short: the software handles all deal dimensions from the type of deal being made, to the member or branch rules that apply to each of these, the turnover bands they fit into and all the intricacies in between.
 The complexities remain the same, but the input and management of these is entirely simplified.